dustboxednorth/dubby-dotfiles/README.md

 # dubby's dotfiles
-Various dotfiles for Qtile, Rofi, Kitty, etc.
+Various dotfiles for Qtile, Rofi, Kitty, and Picom.

 ## Dependencies
 The Qtile config bundled in this repository requires `psutil` and can be installed via `pip`